-Home » Blog » Home Updates » Wood Flooring Options – A Comparison Guide
+Home » Home Updates » Wood Flooring Options – A Comparison Guide

 Wood Flooring Options – A Comparison Guide

 Besides wall paint, flooring is one of the most dramatic ways to update a space.
 It’s like an instant clean slate and changes the whole mood.
 Choosing the flooring, though, is not such an easy task.
 There are so many options and seemingly endless variables!
-After several flooring projects and countless hours of research, I came up with a guide of wood flooring options to compare and contrast
+From hardwood to LVP, it can be difficult to figure out what is best for your home.
+After several flooring projects and countless hours of research, I came up with a guide of wood flooring options.

 wood flooring options